eernstg/dep-configured-imports/DEP-configured-imports.md

 Any tool which processes import/export/part declarations needs to also understand the new syntax.
 These tools should already accept "-Dfoo=bar" environment property declarations on the command line.
 They will need to have `dart.platform` and `dart.feature.*` environment definitions built-in for their current configuration.

 The stand-alone VM only needs to know and implement one configuration, and Dartium has another single configuration.

 Other tools may need to support multiple configurations at the same time.
-The analyzer may be able to check that a library works correctly in all configurations, say which configurations it does not work for, or say which configurations a warning occurs in.

-Pub may be able to use the analyzer to detect which configurations a library is incompatible with, and maybe check whether some dependencies are completely incompatible.
+For instance, the analyzer will need to look up all configurably imported function implementations to check for existence and type conformance, and an editor may need to select a specific configuration or enable users to look up some or all configurably imported function implementations for a given application of its name.

 There is no implementation so far.